LouisDesdoigts/dLux/docs/usage.md

 ![Simple Optics](assets/simple_optics.png)

-Now lets take a look at how we can create an identical optical system using the layered approach.
+Now, let's take a look at how we can create an identical optical system using the layered approach.
 This approach is more verbose, but gives us more control over the wavefront at each step.

 ```python
 import jax.numpy as np